-The Internal Verifier team shall send any recommendation with their reasons to the AsB appropriate to the Course in question, which may accept or reject the recommendation in whole or in part.
-If the AsB does not meet within five days of the making of the recommendation of the Internal Verifier team, the Chair of AsB shall call an extra ordinary AsB meeting with this as the sole agenda item.
+The Internal Verifier team shall send any recommendation with their reasons to the AsB appropriate to the Course in question, which may accept or reject the recommendations either in whole or in part.
+If the AsB does not meet within five days of the making of the recommendation of the Internal Verifier team, the Chair of AsB in consultation with the other chair who attends the AsB as an observer decides on the recommendation made by Internal verifier/moderator and report to the next AsB.
 The acceptance or rejection shall be communicated forthwith to the Chief Examinations Officer and to the next AsB meeting.
 Any rejection at this stage must be accompanied by reasons.